 - Chapter 10 Arithmetic - This is a very short chapter.
-An important topic in this chapter is step functions, which are a nice example of multipart functions. - You should understand how to graph functions built up from the unit step function (see problem 10.8) - You should be able to combine multipart functions and come up with the rule for the new function. - I really like problems 10.4, 10.5 and 10.8. - Chapter 11 Inverse Functions - Another very short chapter. - You should understand what an inverse function is, what conditions a function must satisfy in order to have an inverse (do all functions have inverses? can you tell if a function has an inverse by looking at its graph?), and how to find the inverse of a given function - You should understand what a one-to-one function is, and what is special about the graph of a one-to-one function - I like problems 11.7 and 11.8. - Chapter 12 Rational Functions - A very important chapter.
-We spent two days in lecture on this instead of the usual one. - You should be able to find the asymptotes (horizontal and vertical) of a linear-tolinear rational function, and be able to sketch the graph of a rational function like those in problem 12.1(a) or (b). - You should be able to model with linear-to-linear rational functions.
+An important topic in this chapter is step functions, which are a nice example of multipart functions. - You should understand how to graph functions built up from the unit step function (see problem 10.8) - You should be able to combine multipart functions and come up with the rule for the new function. - I really like problems 10.4, 10.5 and 10.8. - Chapter 11 Inverse Functions - Another very short chapter. - You should understand what an inverse function is, what conditions a function must satisfy in order to have an inverse (do all functions have inverses? can you tell if a function has an inverse by looking at its graph?), and how to find the inverse of a given function - You should understand what a one-to-one function is, and what is special about the graph of a one-to-one function - Chapter 12 Rational Functions - An important chapter, it introduced a new class of functions for modeling. - You should be able to find the asymptotes (horizontal and vertical) of a linear-tolinear rational function, and be able to sketch the graph of a rational function like those in problem 12.1(a) or (b). - You should be able to model with linear-to-linear rational functions.
 This comes down to finding a rational function of the form whose graph